the-human-colossus-foundation/oca-spec/docs/specification/README.md

 When using framing in a schema multiple framing overlays are allowed, and each framing overlay is specific for a single source being mapped to.
 So that users can know that they are accessing the correct external concept, the external concept must be described by sufficient cataloging information provided within the framing overlay.

-The following four pieces of metadata will correctly identify external resources.
-Only the identifier (frame_id) is required.
+The following four pieces of metadata will correctly identify external resources (e.g the controlled vocabulary).
+Only 'frame_id' is required.

-1. frame_id: Identifier of resource (SAIDs, DOIs, PURLs, or common names e.g. UCUM)
+1. 'frame_id': Identifier of resource (SAIDs, DOIs, PURLs, or common names e.g. UCUM)
-2. frame_label: Label of resource (e.g. Unified Code for Units of Measure)
+2. 'frame_label': Label of resource (e.g. Unified Code for Units of Measure)
-3. frame_location: Location of resource (e.g. https://ucum.org/)
+3. 'frame_location': Location of resource (e.g. https://ucum.org/)
-4. frame_version: Resource version (e.g. 2.1).
+4. 'frame_version': Resource version (e.g. 2.1).

 ##### Attribute Framing Overlay

 Attribute Framing Overlays focus on the attributes used in schemas, mapping them to framing terms.
 Each attribute can have one or more framing terms, such as SKOS, indicating the mapping's degree of similarity or exactness.
 This allows a nuanced understanding of how schema attributes relate to broader ontological concepts.

-There can be multiple attribute framing overlays within a single bundle, but each framing overlay is specific for one external context source (such as a single ontology or vocabulary aka frame_id).
-There can be only one overlay per unique frame_id.
+There can be multiple attribute framing overlays within a single bundle, but each framing overlay is specific for one external context source (such as a single ontology or vocabulary aka 'frame_id').
+There can be only one overlay per unique 'frame_id'.

 In the attribute framing overlay, for each attribute (which must be unique in the schema) there can be zero or more attribute_framing terms.